EBI-Metagenomics/notebooks/src/docs/portal.md

 Interactive contig viewer for localised visualisation of functional annotation per contig.
 :::

+The Contig Viewer also displays tracks from any [additional analyses](additional-analyses) that may have been run on the same assembly.

 ## Finding taxonomic information about runs on the MGnify website